-The homes in RLA #20 were constructed between 1956 and 1959 (with a final home built in 1973), before any channelization improvements had been made along Joe Creek.
-In its lower reaches, the creek used to meander through soft, loamy soils and often shifted channels by as much as 1,000 feet, undermining trees, which would then topple into the creek and block flows during heavy downpours.
+The homes in RLA #23 were constructed between 1955 and 1960, before any channelization improvements had been made along the creek.
+In its lower reaches, the creek used to meander through soft, loamy soils and often shifted channels by as much as

+1,000 feet, undermining trees, which would then topple into the creek and block flows during heavy downpours.